OfficeDev/O365-iOS-Microsoft-Graph-Profile/Readme.md

 #Office 365 Profile Sample for iOS#
 [![Build Status](https://travis-ci.org/OfficeDev/O365-iOS-Profile.svg)](https://travis-ci.org/OfficeDev/O365-iOS-Profile)

-This sample uses the Microsoft Graph (previously called Office 365 unified API) to fetch the user directory and user profile data from various services like Active Directory, SharePoint, and OneDrive, and then displays them in a simple user interface.
+This sample uses Microsoft Graph (previously called Office 365 unified API) to fetch the user directory and user profile data from various services like Active Directory, SharePoint, and OneDrive, and then displays them in a simple user interface.

 > Note: Try out the [Get started with Office 365 APIs](http://dev.office.com/getting-started/office365apis?platform=option-ios#setup) page which simplifies registration so you can get this sample running faster.